R00ster148/Ashes-of-Vaelmoor/README.md

 > [!TIP]
-> **Missing the old version?**
->
-> Every previous release is archived below.
-If you prefer to play a legacy version then download here.
+> **All the old versions used to be here but now i have made an installer that pulls the files from a private repo so nobody can steal the actual html files**

 >[!NOTE]
 > current version can be found here https://r00ster148.github.io/ashesofvaelmoor.github.io/ do not trust any other websites as they are fake.